School Logo

 • Implement a strong anti-bullying culture;

-• E-Safety units of work are taught throughout school and parents and staff receive training on these.
+• E-Safety units of work are taught throughout school and parents and staff receive training on this area.

 Mutual Respect and tolerance of different cultures and religions– what do we do?

-• Explore positive role models through our topics who reflect the protected characteristics of the 2010 Equality Act;
+• Explore positive role models through our topics which reflect the protected characteristics of the 2010 Equality Act;

 • Termly diversity weeks to explore and celebrate a range of communities, including Black History Month and LGBTQ+ week;